Sintir: Styles

 Izlan s Tamazight: sung poetry by the Berbers of the Middle Atlas and High Atlas.
 It has a body the size of a lute or mandolin, but the neck is usually longer and thicker.
 Unlike the gumebri of Gnawa, this one has wooden tuners.
 There are usually four strings (although five is not unusual) tuned in fourths as well.
 Common tunings are A standard or C standard.
 It is played similar to a lute, however it has its own tonal range, scales and key progressions that are particular to the Berbers.
 The main artist plays the lute and sings, accompanied by bendir players and backing singers which can include both men and women.
-To the Berbers, this type of guembri is more widely known as loutaralthough in the Jebala area it is actually called a guembri.
+To the Berbers, this type of guembri is more widely known as loutar, although in the Jebala area it is actually called a guembri.
 Popular loutar players are Mohamed Rouicha, Hammou Oulyazid, Hajjaoui and Mohamed Mssmodi Al Hamadi and Maghni.

 Malhun: sung poetry in Moroccan colloquial Arabic (Darija).
 It is similar to the loutar in shape, but much smaller in size.
 It is not used as the main string instrument; rather it is used to provide timbre contrast to the music.
 It is sometimes called guenbri as well.